oxidecomputer/crucible/tools/README.md

 ## ds_state.d
 This is a dtrace script for printing some crude upstairs state info.
-The way this works requires that crucible is running before you run this, otherwise it won't find the probes.
+If the upstairs is not yet running, add the -Z flag to dtrace so it will wait to find the matching probe.
 ```
 pfexec dtrace -s tools/ds_state.d
 ```